Cycling Lee Canyon + Hwy 158 (#3 Nevada/#35 USA)

 Hwy 156-158 is a Top 50 U.S. Climb which begins in a fairly desolate and desert-like setting about 30 miles northwest of Las Vegas.

-This climb can be extremely hot and probably should be avoided between June and August when the average high temperature ranges from 99 to 104.
-The first 11 miles are through high desert landscape with many Joshua Trees, which turns gradually to pine and fir forest beginning around Mile 12.
+This climb can be extremely hot and probably should be avoided between June and August when the average high temperature ranges from 99 to 104 degrees.
+The first 11 miles are through high desert landscape with many Joshua Trees, which turns gradually to pine and fir forest beginning around mile 12.

 By the time we top 8,000', we are in a completely different climate zone made up of pine forest and scenic mountain formations.
 The Highway 158 portion of this climb begins by turning left off Highway 156 onto 158 at about the 14.1 miles mark.
 From miles 0-14.1 we gain 4,460' at 5.9% average grade.
 The final 2.2 miles on Highway 158 are at 4.5% gaining 498'